playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-intro-to-components/index.md

 If you sit on these screens for a while, you'll see that they update automatically!

-**This idea of a data update triggering other code is called "reactivity"**, and is a central part of all of these frameworks.
+**This idea of a data update triggering other code is called "reactivity"** and is a central part of these frameworks.

 While the frameworks detect reactive changes under the hood differently, they all handle updating the DOM for you.
-This allows you to focus on the logic that's intended to update what's on-screen as opposed to the code that updates the DOM itself.
+This allows you to focus on the logic intended to update what's on-screen as opposed to the code that updates the DOM itself.

 This is important because to update the DOM in an efficient way requires significant heavy lifting.
-In fact, **two of these frameworks (React and Vue) store an entire copy of the DOM in memory to keep that updating as lightweight as possible**.
-In the third book of this book series, titled "Internals", we'll learn how this works under-the-hood and how to build our work version of this DOM mirroring.
+In fact, **two of these frameworks (React and Vue) store an entire copy of the DOM in memory to keep that update as lightweight as possible**.
+In the third book of this book series, "Internals", we'll learn how this works under the hood and how to build our work version of this DOM mirroring.

 # Attribute Binding {#attr-binding}

-Text isn't the only thing that frameworks are capable of live-updating, however!
+Text isn't the only thing that frameworks are capable of live updating, however!

 Just like each framework has a way to have state rendered into text on-screen, it can also update HTML attributes for an element.

 Currently, our `date` component doesn't read out [particularly kindly to screen-readers](https://unicorn-utterances.com/posts/intro-to-web-accessability) since it would only read out as numbers.
-Let's change that by adding in an `aria-label`of a human-readable date to our `date` component.
+Let's change that by adding an `aria-label` of a human-readable date to our `date` component.

 <!-- tabs:start -->